StoneStepsInc/fit/README.md

 When scanning magnetic drives, keeping the SQLite database on a different drive will improve scanning speed.

+Starting with version 2.1.0, multi-buffer SHA-256 hashing is implemented, which takes advantage of SSE/AVX instructions in Intel processors and significantly increases hashing speed by computing hashes for multiple files in parallel.

 ## SQLite Database

 The SQLite database contains tables described in this section.